rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 is quite small, and even in those cases, by using certain features, *Connext DDS* can keep up, or even improve, the performance provided by Raw Sockets.

-Another important point is if we choose *Connext DDS Micro* instead of *Connext DDS Professional* based on the performance you want to achieve.
-Although *Connext DDS Micro*
+Another important point is if we choose *Connext Micro* instead of *Connext DDS Professional* based on the performance you want to achieve.
+Although *Connext Micro*
-will achieve better performance for simple scenarios like the one given in this tutorial, *Connext DDS Professional* offers more features than *Connext DDS Micro* (like batching or *ContentFilteredTopics*).
-On the other hand, *Connext DDS Micro* is ideal for running in resource-constrained devices where *Connext DDS Professional* may not fit.
+will achieve better performance for simple scenarios like the one given in this tutorial, *Connext DDS Professional* offers more features than *Connext Micro* (like batching or *ContentFilteredTopics*).
+On the other hand, *Connext Micro* is ideal for running in resource-constrained devices where *Connext DDS Professional* may not fit.

 Let's continue now by plotting the latency results (we will plot the linear and logarithmic scale graphs):